Media Scheduling - Borrowing Rules and Procedures

 The loan period for videos and films is set at 48 hours.
 Faculty may check out videos and films for a week for classroom showings.
 The CDs in our CD Music collection circulate for 2 weeks.
 An extension of these loan periods may be granted if the media item is not otherwise scheduled by calling 509.335.7664.

-Keep in mind that transportation times over to Idaho, to the branch campuses, or to an off-campus rental destination may render a media item off-site and unavailable for some time.
+Keep in mind that transportation times over to Idaho, to the other WSU campuses, or to an off-campus rental destination may render a media item off-site and unavailable for some time.

 Use and Care of Media